 Due to the complexity of the most popular search engines, internal web scraping tools face challenges to deliver quality results.
 In this case, companies that specialize in offering ad intelligence choose another approach: outsource reliable web scraping tools to facilitate the data gathering process.
 Usually, reliable data gathering tools ensure that the data collected is structured and, therefore, ready to use.
 Also, such tools are suitable for large-scale data gathering of information related to ads and search results.
 For example, Scraper APIs are a set of website crawler tools built to collect public web data from complex e-commerce websites and search engines.
 An in-built proxy rotator feature that rotates IP addresses, preventing detection and promoting anonymity.
 Notably, SERP Scraper API is used to extract search engine ad intelligence.

 Collecting public data on ads or search results, or any other form of information from websites can be challenging, for one, because of the sheer volume.
 Factors such as anti-bot techniques and regularly changing structure and layouts compound the challenges.

 Businesses choose between building an in-house web scraper or using a ready-to-use tool.
 The former works best alongside a proxy, while the latter is ideal for companies that want to escape dealing with data collection issues and get ready-to-use data.
 If you want to dig deeper into the topic, here is another article on how to acquire data directly from search engines.
-Also, read a case study on how our Datacenter Proxies powered Searchmetrics’ unique web crawler and how utilizing Real-Time Crawler helps them gather public data effortlessly and provide the best service to their clients.
+Also, read a case study on how our Datacenter Proxies powered Searchmetrics’ unique web crawler and how utilizing Real-Time Crawler (now known as Scraper APIs) helps them gather public data effortlessly and provide the best service to their clients.